RaphelRose/CAN-Detection-ECG-ML/README.md

 ## Model Training and Validation :
 The XGBoost and Random Forest models are trained on labeled data to classify individuals as normal or CAN-affected based on HRV features.
 Model performance is assessed using accuracy, confusion matrix, label distribution, and AOC curve analysis to ensure reliable classification.

+## Conclusion :
+Among the models tested, Random Forest exhibit strong classification performance with high recall, ensuring that most CAN cases are correctly identified.
+XGBoost, while also effective, shows slightly lower sensitivity, which could impact its ability to detect CAN in borderline cases.
+However, the models significantly outperform traditional diagnostic methods, which are invasive, time-consuming, and require specialized clinical expertise.
+This approach automates the classification process using ECG-derived features, making it a practical tool for early detection and routine screenings.